Check your start time on-line (dashboard) and make sure you follow the procedure outlined below.

 At the start

-Look for the Check-in desk at start.
-If you handed your entry bib to someone else that person MUST check in at the Registration Desk.
+Look for the check-in desk at the start.
+If you hand your entry bib to someone else that person MUST check in at the Registration Desk.
 This is necessary for insurance and safety reasons.

-For health (CV-19) reasons there will be NO BAG DROP available at the starts of Sydney Harbour Hike 2022*.
-You need to be self-sufficient and carry everything you may need during the day with you (including a change of clothes at finish line) .
+There will be NO BAG DROP available at the starts of Sydney Harbour Hike 2023.
+You need to be self-sufficient and carry everything you may need during the day with you (including a change of clothes at finish line) or organise your support crew to meeting you along the route or at the finish line.

 If you have crew supporting you, make sure they know where to meet up with you along the route.